 When merchants are ready to apply for payment processing services, there are a number of factors that should be kept in mind when comparing the different head shop merchant accounts available to businesses.

-- Insure the processing can work with head shops
+- Ensure the processing can work with head shops

 - CNP (Card Not Present) head shop transactions are accepted